Acapulco Shore: History

 Jersey Shore, and its adaptions Geordie Shore in the UK, and Gandia Shore in Europe, Now the Mexican adaption is under the creative supervision of Iregui and Federico Cuervo.
 MTV Latin America announced a casting call in March 2014 and asking to attend "if you consider yourself attractive and are not be afraid of cameras."

 The production team had agreements with Acapulco "they simply said today I want to go to Baby (Baby'O), and then we went and we saw how it is.
 They have very adverse conditions because you have 100 people in a den and they are not going to be limited if there is a camera or not, "added the producer, adding that a den were going to about 40 people.

+Cancellation

+On November 3, 2023, during the 2024 Upfront event, Paramount confirmed the show's renewal through a slate of content for 2024.
+However, there was no announcement regarding the production of a new season; it was unclear until mid-2025 whether this was due to the legal issues of an active cast member or the difficulties Paramount Global faced in managing costs and widespread layoffs.